berthubert/trifecta/README.md

 # Known problems

  * You can only paste files right now, not drag and drop
+ * UI is clunky
+ * You can't yet change your password
+ * Login emails not yet implemented
+ * Security is probably not yet where it should be
- * "Public"/non-public is not yet implemented for posts, only for images
+ * The code is still a mess and not yet "education clean"

 # Building
 Requires libsqlite3-dev nlohmann-json and crypto++.
 On Debian derived